-- An enhanced mix of uses within centres expressed. - The commercial resilience of the town centre is enhanced by the diversity of activities occurring within it. - The vibrancy of town centres extends beyond traditional business hours.
+- The mix of land uses within town centres is enhanced. - The commercial resilience of the town centres is improved by the diversity of activities occurring within them. - The vibrancy of town centres extends beyond traditional business hours.

 Council will encourage the highest level of diversity in land use, appropriate to each centre's position within the hierarchy of centres.